Skip navigation

 3. Out of round applications are constituted by:

-1. a brief evidence-based case (two A4 pages maximum) recommending promotion on the basis of a holistic appraisal of the quality, productivity and impact of staff achievements in research/creative activity, education and service, with reference to the education, research and service indicators, as demonstrated through various forms of evidence, prepared by the staff member’s supervisor and supported by the College Dean and may include a statement on the impact of COVID-19 on academic achievements;
+1. a brief evidence-based case (two A4 pages maximum) recommending promotion on the basis of a holistic appraisal of the quality, productivity and impact of staff achievements in research/creative activity, education and service, with reference to the education, research and service indicators, and consideration of momentum and upwards trajectory of achievements since appointment or last promotion; whichever is most recent, as demonstrated through various forms of evidence, prepared by the staff member’s supervisor and supported by the College Dean and may include a relative to opportunity statement (where applicable);

 2. curriculum vitae; and